 Cells are the basic structural and functional units of all living organisms.
 This chapter explains their importance and how they work together to support life.

-• Students will understand the concept of the cell and its discovery with the help of The Fundamental Unit of Life NCERT Solutions.
+Students will understand the concept of the cell and its discovery with the help of the Fundamental Unit of Life Class 9 question answer.

 Frequently Asked Questions (FAQs)